intel/ixpdimm_sw/README.md

 #Build Linux

-Kernel 4.3 or newer is suggested, Pointer to a prebuilt fedora 4.3 kernel
+Kernel 4.3 or newer is suggested, a prebuilt fedora 4.3 kernel can be found at

 https://kojipkgs.fedoraproject.org/packages/kernel/4.3.0/1.fc24/x86_64/